Skip to main content

 High-dose vitamin D3 alone does not usually cause kidney stones, but combining high-dose D3 with high-dose calcium supplements can raise urinary calcium and stone risk.
 People with a personal or family history of stones need careful labs (24-hour urine calcium, serum calcium) before going above 5,000 IU per day.
 K2 helps direct calcium away from soft tissue but is not a guarantee against stones.

-There is reasonable evidence that correcting vitamin D deficiency can ease symptoms of seasonal depression, especially in northern cities like Philly.
+There is reasonable evidence that correcting vitamin D deficiency can ease symptoms of seasonal depression, particularly in northern cities like Philly.
 The effect is most reliable when starting from a deficient level and reaching the optimized range.
 Vitamin D3 is not a stand-alone antidepressant, and severe depression still needs proper mental health care.

-Low vitamin D is associated with several autoimmune conditions, and correcting deficiency is part of standard care for Hashimoto's, multiple sclerosis (MS), and others.
+Low vitamin D is associated with several autoimmune conditions, and correcting deficiency is part of standard care for Hashimotos, multiple sclerosis (MS), and others.
 Whether high doses meaningfully change disease activity is still being studied.
 We use vitamin D3 as one supportive layer, not a replacement for the disease-specific treatments your specialist prescribes.

 In men with low vitamin D and borderline testosterone, correcting deficiency can produce a small bump in testosterone levels.
 The change is real but modest.
-Anyone who hopes vitamin D will be a substitute for proper sleep, strength training, and a thorough hormone work-up will be disappointed.
+Anyone who hopes vitamin D will substitute for proper sleep, strength training, and a thorough hormone work-up will be disappointed.

 Between June and August, around 15 to 20 minutes of midday sun on bare arms and legs (without sunscreen on those areas) several times per week can produce meaningful vitamin D in lighter-skinned adults.
 People with darker skin tones need significantly more time.
 Between October and April in Philly, sun exposure produces almost no vitamin D no matter how long you stay outside.